 With big name-brands branches and small characteristics shops sprouting up, undoubtedly Xintiandi is a paradise for well-heeled shoppers.
 Shopping in Shanghai is a very delightful experience and you are privileged with a wide range of shopping choices.

 Shanghai Xintiandi is located in the prosperous downtown area of Shanghai, with many attractions nearby to explore.

 By Metro: Shanghai Xintiandi has its own namesake metro station with metro Line 10 running through.
-It is also available to transfer to most of other metro lines.
+It is also available to transfer to most of the other metro lines.

 By Public Bus: There are 5 bus stops within 500 meters and it’s convenient to take one bus from different directions to each of them.
 Within several minutes’ walk, you can get to Shanghai Xintiandi.

-If you want to get rid of hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining and transfer from us.
+If you want to get rid of the hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining, and transfer from us.
 Our local tour guide and driver will escort you to Shanghai Xintiandi with speed and convenience, and take care of all the details.
 You just need to focus on sightseeing.